-April, 1890.
-Third-That the limits of our assessment for benefit include all those lots, pieces or parcels of land, situate, lying and being in the City of New York, which, taken together, are bounded and described as follows, viz.: Northerly by the centre line of the block between One Hundred and Twenty-first street and Morningside avenue; easterly by the westerly line of Morningside avenue; southerly by the centre line of the block between One Hundred and Twentieth street and One Hundred and Twentieth street and One Hundred and Twenty-first street; and westerly by the easterly line of Tenth avenue; excepting from said area all the land included within the lines of streets, avenues and roads, or portions thereof, heretofore legally opened, as such area is shown upon our benefit map deposited as aforesaid.
+Third-That the limits of our assessment for benefit include all those lots, pieces or parcels of land, situate, lying and being in the City of New York, which taken together are bounded and described as follows, viz: Northerly by the centre line of the block between One Hundred and Twenty-seventh street and Manhattan street; easterly by the westerly line of Manhattan street and a line extending from the southwest corner of One Hundred and Twenty-seventh street and Manhattan street and a line extending from the southwest corner of One Hundred and Twenty-sixth street and One Hundred and Twenty-sixth street and One Hundred and Twenty-seventh street; southerly by the centre line of the block between One Hundred and Twenty-seventh street, and westerly by the easterly line of the Boulevard; excepting from said area all the land included within the lines of streets, avenues and roads, or portions thereof, heretofore legally opened, as such area is shown upon our benefit map deposited as aforesaid.

-Fourth-That our report herein will be presented to the Supreme Court of the State of New York, at a special Term thereof, to be held at the chambers thereof, in the County Court-house, in the City of New York, on the twenty-eighth day of April, 1390, at the opening of the Court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.
+Fourth-That our report herein will be presented to the Supreme Court of the State of New York, at a Special Term thereof, to be held at the Chambers thereof, in the County Court-house, in the City of New York, on the sixteenth day of May, 1890, at the opening of the Court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.
+Fourth-That our report herein will be presented to the Supreme Court of the State of New York, at a Special Term thereof, to be held at the Chambers thereof, in the County Court-house, in the City of New York, on the ninth day of May, 1890, at the opening of the Court on that day, and that then and there, or as soon thereafter as counsel can be heard thereon, a motion will be made that the said report be confirmed.

+FDWARD L. PARRIS, Chairman,

+BERNARD REILLY, Jr.,

-Dated New York, March 3, 1890.
-EDWARD L. PARRIS, Chairman, MITCHEL LEVY, JAMES J. PHELAN, Commissioners.
+JAMES J. PHELAN,

+Commissioners.

-In the matter of the application of the Board of Street Opening and Improvement of the City of New York, for and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, relative to the opening of ONE HUNDRED AND TWENTIETH STREET, from Tenth avenue to New avenue (Morningside West), in the Iwelfth Ward of the City of New York.
+on the matter of the application of the Board of Street Opening and Improvement of the City of New York for and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, relative to the opening of ONE HUNDRED AND TWENTY-FIRST STREET, from Tenth avenue to New avenue (Morningside West), in the Twelfth Ward of the City of New York.